 FormatConditions.Add/Modify/Delete is used in VBA to add/modify/delete FormatCondition objects to the collection.
 Each format is represented by a FormatCondition object.
 FormatConditions is a property of the Range object, and Add the following parameters with below syntax:

 FormatConditions.Add (Type, Operator, Formula1, Formula2)

-The Add formula syntax has following arguments:
+The Add formula syntax has the following arguments:

-- Type: Required, represents if the conditional format is based on value present in the cell or an expression
+- Type: Required, represents if the conditional format is based on value present in the cell or an expression.

-- Operator: Optional, represents the operator to be used with a value when ‘Type’ is based on cell value
+- Operator: Optional, represents the operator to be used with a value when ‘Type’ is based on cell value.

 - Formula1: Optional, represents the value or expression associated with the conditional format.

-- Formula2: Optional, represents the value or expression associated with the second part of conditional format when the parameter: ‘Operator’ is either ‘xlBetween’ or ‘xlNotBetween’
+- Formula2: Optional, represents the value or expression associated with the second part of conditional format when the parameter: ‘Operator’ is either ‘xlBetween’ or ‘xlNotBetween.’